phluid61/internet-drafts/file-uri-scheme/draft.md

 # Introduction

 A file URI identifies a file on a particular file system.
-It can be used in discussions about the file, and it can be dereferenced to directly access the file if other conditions are met.
+It can be used in discussions about the file, and if other conditions are met it can be dereferenced to directly access the file.

 The file URI scheme is not coupled with a specific protocol.
-As such, there is no well-defined set of methods that can be performed on a file URI, nor a media type associated with them.
-A file URI is simply a means of describing the location of a file on a particular file system.
+As such, there is no well-defined set of methods that can be performed on file URIs, nor a media type associated with them.

 ## History {#history}